morrislenny/track1-turtles/outline/TURTLE-SAMPLES.md

 Error messages may be very confusing at first.
 Don't forget to look at [TURTLE.md](TURTLE.md) to see how the commands should be used: a very small difference, such as using an upper case letter instead of a lower case, will make Clojure not understand a name or a function.
 You will want to keep [TURTLE.md](TURTLE.md) file open in a browser tab so that you can look at it as needed.

 If something goes wrong, read what you just typed and the error message.
 Some things to know: _arity_ refers to how many arguments (i.e. inputs) a function is supposed to take.
 Sometimes Clojure will say that it cannot convert, or cast, one type of thing to another.
 That probably means that you are putting in a wrong type of an argument into a function (for instance, a name instead of a number).

+Most errors will just spit out an error message at you and let you try typing in another command.
+But some errors can confuse clojure beyond the point of no return.
+When this happens, clojure won't give you back the prompt (this thing: `clojurebridge-turtle.walk=> `).
+If this happens, you will have to click `Run with REPL` and `Reolod`.
+Unfortunatly, this means that all the movenments that you have made with your turtles will be lost :(

 If you are getting an error and can't figure out what's wrong, ask one of the mentors.
 After a while you will learn common mistakes, and will be able to fix things easily.